What is the Secret to a Good Marinade?

 Both techniques can be combined for maximum flavor.
 For instance, marinate the meat first and apply a dry rub before cooking.

-FAQ 6: Should You Marinate Vegetables?
+Should You Marinate Vegetables?

 Yes, marinating vegetables enhances their flavor and adds moisture.
 However, they absorb marinades differently from proteins: